levelkdev/dxtrust/docs/dxdao-proposal.md

 # BC-DAPP Proposal

-> A proposal by the BC-DAPP team to build a full DApp which will allow investors to participate in the continuous fundraising efforts of the dxDAO.
+> A proposal by the BC-DAPP team to build a full DApp which will allow investors to participate in the continuous fundraising efforts of the DXdao.

 ## Overview

-This proposal is to build a DApp that facilitates interaction with the continuous fundraising token deployed by the dxDAO.
+This proposal is to build a DApp that facilitates interaction with the continuous fundraising token deployed by the DXdao.
 This includes a full trading interface to buy and sell tokens and an interface to view and claim dividends earned by holding these tokens.

 ## Requirements